-The Texas Woman's University maintains in the Blagg-Huey Library's Woman's Collection the State Historical Collection on the History of Texas Women.
-In addition to books, films, and oral histories, manuscript collections include the University Archives, the papers of organizations such as the American Association of University Women, Delta Kappa Gamma, and the Texas Federation of Women's Clubs.
-The Collection also includes papers of many Texas Woman such as those who served as Women Airforce Service Pilots in World War II (trained in Sweetwater at Avenger Field), and individuals such as Hermine Tobolowsky (mother of the Texas Equal Legal Rights Amendment).
+The Texas Woman's University maintains, in the Blagg-Huev Library's Woman's Collection, the State Historical Collection on the History of Texas Women.
+In addition to books, films, and oral histories. manuscript collections include the University Archives, the papers of organizations such as the American Association of University Women, Delta Kappa Gamma, and the Texas Federation of Women's Clubs.
+The Collection also includes papers of many Texas women such as those who served as Women Air Force Service Pilots in World War II, and individuals like Hermine Tobolowsky, mother of the Texas Equal Legal Rights Amendment.